bradwestfall/questionable-issues/question-guidelines.md

 3. `true, false`
 4. It will get an error

-This is an example of the subject matter (`instanceof`) being in the question.
-By contrast, we could have tested for the same subject matter by flipping things around and having the question be more ambiguous and the subject matter be in the answers:
+This is an example of the knowledge unit (`instanceof`) apart of the question.
+By contrast, we could have tested for the same knowledge unit by flipping things around and having the question be more ambiguous and the knowledge unit be among the answers:

-_Assuming you have a `myUser` variable and you need to ensure that it is an instance of a `User` object, which of these is the best choice?_
+_Assuming you have a `dave` variable and you need to ensure that it is an instance of a `User` object, which of these is the best choice?_

-1. _`myUser instanceof User`_
+1. _`dave instanceof User`_
-2. _`typeof myUser === 'Object' && myUser.is(User)`_
+2. _`typeof dave === 'Object' && dave.is(User)`_
-3. _`myUser.type === User`_
+3. _`dave.type === User`_
-4. _`typeof myUser === User`_
+4. _`typeof dave === User`_

-The first way, with the subject matter in the question, it alerts the test taker that `instanceof` exists and we're asking them to figure out some nuances about how it works.
-The second way, with it in the answers, the user doesn't know that `instanceof` necessarily exists, they just know that a problem exists and they have to choose `instanceof` as the correct solution.
+Having the knowledge unit be apart of the question typically alerts to them that the _something_ exists and we need to see if they know how it works.
+If the user didn't know that `instanceof` existed before, they do now.
+The answer options are then trying to determine if the user knows "how it works".

-Neither way is inherently better than the other.
-Just keep this tip in mind when you're thinking about how to write questions.
+With the knowledge unit as apart of the answers, the question becomes more about _solving some problem_ and they have to now figure out which options solves that problem.

+#### How are they different?

+Neither way is inherently better, but consider that often times the first approach leads to a slightly more complex chunk of code -- which means that you'll probably be introducing other concepts besides the knowledge unit that the test taker must know in order to fully understand the question.
+In this example, we uses classes and inheritance -- which is there for context.

+As a general rule, it might be best to limit the context code and to ensure that it's complexity doesn't exceed the complexity of the knowledge unit itself.
+From a reporting standpoint, imagine if the test taker is getting this question wrong but it's not because they didn't understand `instanceof`, it's because they didn't understand something something in context code.
+This question might be tagged for `Data Types` and the reporting might indicate the user didn't get some of the `Data Types` questions correct -- but the reality might be that they just didn't understand classes and inheritance as much.

+Having "context code" is often times unavoidable when writing code questions, just try to be mindful of what the question is trying to accomplish.
+If you do want a comprehensive question, that's totally okay (and encouraged to have some), just be mindful that it is a comprehensive question, it's probably not beginner level, and we need to tag these questions as `Comprehesive`.

+### Distractor Options